stakewise/helm-charts/charts/validators/README.md

   --set key=value...
 ```

-**Please see the options supported in the `values.yaml` file.** And the full documentation at https://docs.stakewise.io
+**Please see the options supported in the `values.yaml` file.** The full documentation is available at https://docs.stakewise.io/node-operator/stakewise-infra-package/usage

 ## Changelog